1967–68 National Football League (Ireland): Divisions

-The top 2 in each group progressed to the Division Semi-finals.
-The winners of the Division Finals played off in the NFL semi-finals.
+The top 2 in each group progressed to the Division Semi-finals and the winners of the Division Finals played off in the NFL semi-finals.

 Round-robin format

 Single Round-Robin.
 Each team played every other team in its division (or group where the division is split) once, either home or away.

 Division One (A) was to be played as a double round-robin, but this was abandoned.

 Points awarded

 2 points were awarded for a win and 1 for a draw.

 Titles

 Teams in all four divisions competed for the National Football League title.